MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-network-policy-server.md

 For more information, see [Event ID 13 - RADIUS Client Configuration](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd316135(v=ws.10))

-## NPS Event ID 18: An Access-Request message was received from RADIUS client %1 with a message authenticator attribute that is not valid
+## NPS Event ID 18: An Access-Request message was received from RADIUS client %1 with a message authenticator attribute that isn't valid

 ### Cause of Event ID 18